rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

     optimized for other OpenCL implementations, this environment variable can be used to limit the max work-group size reported.

-.. envvar::  TI_OCL_CGT_INSTALL

-    The OpenCL runtime is dependent on the C66x DSP compiler product for the compilation of OpenCL C kernels.
-When OpenCL C kernels are compiled on the target ARM/Linux system, the C66x compiler is assumed to be installed in the standard Linux locations.
-However, off-line cross compilation of OpenCL C kernels is also supported from x86 Ubuntu machines and in that use case, it is required that this environment variable is set to the top level directory path where the C66x cross compiler tools are installed.

 .. envvar::  TI_OCL_DSP_1_25GHZ

     Initialize the C66x DSPs to run at 1.25 GHz rather than the default 1.00 GHz.